-Annapurna Base Camp Trek With Best Guide And New Experience –Annapurna Base Camp Trek was an amazing trekking experience in Nepal, which comforts you every time when life got busy, even messy back in the city.
-All because of the breathtaking snow mountains, spectacular views that make you feel humble and small, more importantly, sweet people on the way not only guide you the route but also inspire you.
+Annapurna Base Camp Trek With Best Guide And New Experience Annapurna Base Camp Trek was an amazing trekking experience in Nepal, which comforts you every time life gets busy, even messy back in the city.
+All because of the breathtaking snow mountains, spectacular views that make you feel humble and small, and more importantly, sweet people on the way not only guide you along the route but also inspire you.

-The first impression of Sujan was his beard and hospitality; he’s got a thick beard which looked handsome and a bit stylish as well, without saying too much, he and the other two porters got all of our luggage quickly, led the way to a parking spot where the car has already been waiting.
-After a long delayed flight to Pokhara, he knew we needed to recharging by having a big lunch, so first thing first, he asked the driver to stop at a food plaza.
+My first impression of Sujan was his beard and hospitality; he had a thick beard that looked handsome and a bit stylish as well, without saying too much, he and the other two porters got all of our luggage quickly, led the way to a parking spot where the car has already been waiting.
+After a long-delayed flight to Pokhara, he knew we needed to recharge by having a big lunch, so first thing first, he asked the driver to stop at a food plaza.

-Trekking was actually, tired and even boring sometimes, Sujan would crack his music, he and our other two porters would start to sing, we did not understand what they were singing, but they cheered us.
-Along the way, he also constantly reminded us to make ways for other porters when we crossed by, he said: their (porters) job was hard and then often carried luggage weight times more than their own weight, we better let them pass by first.
+Trekking was actually, tiring and even boring sometimes, Sujan would crack his music, and he and our other two porters would start to sing, we did not understand what they were singing, but they cheered us.
+Along the way, he also constantly reminded us to make way for other porters when we crossed by, he said: their (porter's) job was hard and they often carried luggage weighing times more than their own weight, we better let them pass by first.

-During the Annapurna Base Camp Trek, Every night after dinner, he would take out a map, invited us all sit-down, went through details like how many hours it would take to approach the lunch stop the next day or the conditions about the route, was it all uphill steps or flat road, what a view it would be, etc. Made sure we were all well prepared for what would come the next day.
+During the Annapurna Base Camp Trek, Every night after dinner, he would take out a map, invite us all to sit down, and go through details like how many hours it would take to approach the lunch stop the next day or the conditions of the route, was it all uphill steps or flat road, what a view it would be, etc. Made sure we were all well prepared for what would come the next day.

-We immediately agreed and impressed by his kindness and warmth, his caring to our porters.
-After dinner, the kitchen staff was busing making cake, from time to time, we secretly went in and took photos, looked forward to seeing the happiness and surprise on our porter’s face who knew absolutely nothing about it.
+We immediately agreed and were impressed by his kindness and warmth, his caring for our porters.
+After dinner, the kitchen staff was bused making cake, from time to time, we secretly went in and took photos, looking forward to seeing the happiness and surprise on our porter’s face who knew absolutely nothing about it.

 “I care porters who work with me, a good partnership makes a wonderful journey for trekkers,” Sujan said.
-Indeed, our trekking journey with Sujan and the other two porters was memorable, he is hospitality, humorous, kind, best planner, great partner, best friend, Best photographer.
+Indeed, our trekking journey with Sujan and the other two porters was memorable, he is hospitality, humorous, and kind, the best planner, great partner, best friend, and Best photographer.

 Bye-bye for now, thanks for the great experience of Annapurna Base Camp Trek, and hope we will encounter life somewhere around this world again.